dirk-zimoch/sscan/docs/known_problems.md

 sscan 2-6-2
 -----------

-*   saveData occassionally writes garbage to the file-version number (the first four bytes of an .mda file).
+*   saveData occasionally writes garbage to the file-version number (the first four bytes of an .mda file).

 sscan 2-6-1
 -----------